ewcloud/ewc-community-hub/README.md

 >⛔ The attribute `name` within each item entry must always match the unique key under which the totality of the item's metadata is defined.

 >⚠️  At least the `maintainers[*].email` or the `maintainers[*].url` property value should always be set.
-These to ensure end-users of the item can submit inquiries or receive request support, in accordance with the support level offered by the maintainer(s).
+These is to ensure end-users can submit inquiries or receive support, in accordance with the support level offered by Item owners.

 Below we show an excerpt from [items.yaml](items.yaml), to exemplify the metadata of an onboarded item.
 For more details on required and/or optional metadata (i.e. inputs for `ewccli` compatibility), please refer to the items' metadata [schema definition](./schemas/items/v1alpha1.json).